janpipek/physt/README.md

 ## Contribution

 I am looking for anyone interested in using / developing physt.
-You can contribut by reporting errors, implementing missing features and suggest new one.
+You can contribute by reporting errors, implementing missing features and suggest new one.